Doug Worthington

-Doug Worthington, Jr. (born August 10, 1987) is a former American football defensive tackle.
-He was drafted by the Pittsburgh Steelers with the 242nd overall pick in the seventh round of the 2010 NFL Draft.
-He played college football at Ohio State.
+Doug Worthington, Jr. (born August 10, 1987) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Pittsburgh Steelers with the 242nd overall pick in the seventh round of the 2010 NFL draft.
 He was also a member of the Tampa Bay Buccaneers, Washington Redskins, San Diego Chargers, and St. Louis Rams.

 Professional career

 Pittsburgh Steelers

-Worthington was drafted in the seventh round by the Pittsburgh Steelers in the 2010 NFL draft.
+Worthington was selected in the seventh round by the Pittsburgh Steelers in the 2010 NFL draft.
 The Steelers signed him to a four-year contract.
 Worthington was waived on September 4, 2010, but signed to the practice squad two days later.
 On September 7, 2010, Worthington was released.

 Tampa Bay Buccaneers

 On November 3, 2010, the Tampa Bay Buccaneers signed Worthington to their practice squad.

 On December 29, 2010, Worthington was promoted to the active 53-man roster.

 Worthington was released on August 5, 2011.